qiiqer/qiiqer.github.io/_posts/2016-10-05-book-driving-honda.md

 Competition makes you better

-"When you quit, I quit"
+When you quit, I quit

+> "Honda-san, I want you to know that I'll quit when you quit."
+>> <cite> Takeo Fujisawa </cite>

 Sangen Shugi,  Three Realities
   - Gen-ba, real place